kishlaychandan/DOM-Project1/README.md

-# DOM Manipulation Project
+# DOM Project 1

 This project demonstrates how to dynamically change CSS properties of a `div` element using JavaScript.

 ## How to View the Hosted Version

-To view the live version of the project, follow this link: [Hosted Project](https://your-username.github.io/your-repo-name/)
+To view the live version of the project, follow this link: [Hosted Project](https://your-username.github.io/your-repo-name/](https://kishlaychandan.github.io/DOM-Project1/)

 ## Instructions